-The Navajo Nation Grant Application

-Name of Applicant: Toyle Industries, Incorporated Telephone No.: 505-906-7825 Mailing Address: PO Box 69 Email: heyhoskie@gmai.com Physical Address: House D Navajo Rt 4 IRS TIN/EIN No: 86-0368187 NN Grant Request Amount: \$300,000 Grant Start Date: 10/1/2017 Grant End Date: 9/30/2018 Brief Description of the Organization or Entity Requesting the Grant: Toyei Industries was granted a charter by Navajo Nation and organized as a Tribal CAP-13-79.
-Services Provided - Care of Developmentally Disable and Seriously Servies currenyty provided at Chinle and Cottonwood-Tselani sites.
-PROBLEMS/NEEDS STATEMENT Briefly describe the problems/needs identified based on relevant and collected data.
-To concise, including population (Navajo) to be served and location of the population.
-Toyei Industeries, Incorporated (TII) was granted a charter by the Navajo Nation are and 1979.
-Services provided are care for Developmentally Disabled and Serimembers.
-Services are provided at Chinle and Cottonwood-Tselani sites.
-Toyer received an appropriation for its operations and due to Tribal and State funding contracted services provided to clients with disabilities and with severe mental continue operations going forward and to pay invoices from vendors, contractors, properational requirements.
-Funds will also be used to supplement payroll as needed members and serves adult Navajo Nation tribal members. nd organized as a Tribal entity in 1977 ously Mentally III adult Navajo tribal in Industries, Incorporated has nevering, it has not received payment for impairments.
-Funds are needed to refessional services, and other related METHODOLOGY Briefly describe the approaches, services, and/or ways the problems or needs which will be addressed with the grant.
-Toyei Industries, Incorporated will have to close operations if it does not receive operational funds.
-With the receipt of additional funds, TII will be able to continue providing services to Navajo Nation tribal member clients as well as continuing the employment of Navajo Nation tribal members.
-To the best of my knowledge and belief, all data in this application are true and correct.
-The docume body of the applicant and the applicant will comply with the Navajo Nation terms and conditions if the grand signature of Authorized Representative Signature of Authorized Representative Chair Type Name of Authorized Representative
+The Navajo Nation Grant Application Name of Applicant: Toyie Industries, Incorpora тетернопе но 505-906-7825 Mailing Address: PO Box 69 Email: heyhoskie@gmai.com Physical Address: House D Navajo Rt 4 IRS TIN/EIN No: 86-0368187 NN Grant Request Amount: \$254,700 Grant Start Date: 4/1/2018 Grant End Date: 9/30/2018 Brief Description of the Organization or Entity Requesting the Grant: Toyei Industries was granted a charter by Navajo Nation and organized as a Tribal entity in 1977 ACJN-98-77 and 1979 CAP-13-79.
+Services Provided - Care of Developmentally Disable and Seriously Mentally III NavajoTribal members.
+Servies currenyty provided at Chinle and Cottonwood-Tselani sites.
+PROBLEMS/NEEDS STATEMENT Briefly describe the problems/needs identified based concise, including population (Navajo) to be served an Toyei Industeries, Incorporated (TII) was granted and 1979.
+Services provided are care for Demembers.
+Services are provided at Chinle and Coforward and to pay invoices from vendors, contract TII employs 16 Navajo Nation tribal members and d location of the population. a charter by the Navajo Nation and velopmentally Disabled and Seriottonwood-Tselani sites.
+Funds and cors, professional services, and co nd organized as a Tribal entity in 1977 iously Mentally III adult Navajo tribal e needed to continue operations going other related operational requirements.
+METHODOLOGY and decree of wide the arrange Briefly describe the approaches, services, and/or ways Toyei Industries, Incorporated will have to close receipt of additional funds, TII will be able to developmentally disabled and seriously entally III a operations if it does not receive a continue providing services to additional operational funds.
+With the Navajo Nation tribal member with To the best of my knowledge and belief, all data in this applicate of the applicant and the applicant will comply with the Na avajo Nation terms and conditions if the gr rant is awarded.
+Signature of Authorized Representation 5/ Date Signed By end a Hos Kie Type Name of Authorized Representation Board ive Date Signed President Eo Title . , , , , , , , , , , , , , , , , , , ,